alexandra-chron/siatl/README.md

 **Step 1**: Pretraining of a word-level LSTM-based language model

+**Step 2**:

-**Step 2**: Fine-tuning the language model (LM) on a classification task.
-Use of an auxiliary LM loss, 2 different optimizers (1 for the pretrained part and 1 for the newly added part), sequentially unfreezing method.
+- Fine-tuning the language model (LM) on a classification task

+- Use of an auxiliary LM loss

+- Employing 2 different optimizers (1 for the pretrained part and 1 for the newly added part)

+- Sequentially unfreezing

 #### Reference